mohammadsidani/SQL-Stored-Procedures/README.md

 ## Creating a Procedure

 Create stored procedures using the CREATE PROCEDURE command followed by SQL commands.
+For example,
 ```SQL Server
 --SQL Server